 Some interdisciplinary areas of studies may be allocated to more than one of these subject areas, depending on the content of the course.

-30 credits in two areas of science (18 credits in one area, 12 credits in the other two areas)
+Thirty credits in two areas of science (18 credits in one, 12 credits in the other)

-30 credits in three areas of science (18 credits in one area, 6 credits in each of the other two areas)
+Thirty credits in three areas of science (18 credits in one, 6 credits in each of the other two)

-No single course may be used to meet more than one of the specific requirements.
-Degree requirements may be met with credits earned by prior learning assessment and recognition (PLAR).
+- No single course may be used to meet more than one of the specific requirements.